Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • On January 1, 2027, ACA agents should contact their ACA clients, the ones with supplemental products, to address coverage gaps (vision, dental), high cost shares (hospital indemnity), and any other issues your clients need to address.

-Affirming the Previous Interpretation of “Lawfully Present” Definition
+Affirming the Previous Interpretation of the “Lawfully Present” Definition

-DACA recipients can no longer enroll for ACA coverage and Basic Health Plan (BHP) coverage in states operating a BHP, including APTC, premium tax credits, and cost-sharing reductions.
+DACA recipients can no longer enroll in ACA coverage or in Basic Health Plan (BHP) coverage in states that operate a BHP, including APTC, premium tax credits, and cost-sharing reductions.

 Opportunity For Agents